polynomialai/polynomialai.github.io/lens/installation.md

 **What is an SDK?**

-[SDK](https://clevertap.com/glossary/sdk/) stands for software development kit or devkit for short.
-It"s a set of software tools and programs used by developers to create [applications](https://clevertap.com/glossary/app/) for specific platforms.
-SDK tools will include a range of things, including libraries, documentation, code samples, processes, and guides that developers can use and integrate into their own apps.
-SDKs are designed to be used for specific platforms or programming languages.
+SDK stands for software development kit or devkit for short.
+It's a collection of software tools and programmes that developers utilise to create apps for various platforms.
+SDK tools will feature a variety of items that developers may utilise and incorporate into their own projects, such as libraries, documentation, code examples, workflows, and instructions.
+SDKs are software development kits that are tailored to specific platforms or programming languages.

 **Virtual Environment**

 Use a virtual environment to manage the dependencies for your project, both in development and in production.

-What problem does a virtual environment solve?
-The more Python projects you have, the more likely it is that you need to work with different versions of Python libraries, or even Python itself.
-Newer versions of libraries for one project can break compatibility in another project.
+What is the purpose of a virtual environment?
+With more Python projects, you're more likely to need to work with multiple versions of Python libraries, or even Python itself.
+Newer library versions for one project may break compatibility in another.

-Virtual environments are independent groups of Python libraries, one for each project.
-Packages installed for one project will not affect other projects or the operating system"s packages.
+Each project has its own virtual environment, which is a collection of Python libraries.
+Packages installed for one project have no effect on the packages installed for other projects or the operating system.

-Python comes bundled with the [venv](https://docs.python.org/3/library/venv.html#module-venv) module to create virtual environments.
+The [venv](https://docs.python.org/3/library/venv.html#module-venv) module in Python is used to construct virtual environments.

 **Create an environment**